Fergusson Container Terminal

-Consent for the expansion of Fergusson Terminal was obtained in 1998.
-There are three elements to this project:
+Consent for the expansion of Fergusson Terminal was obtained in 1998 and the project is nearing completion.

 Ports of Auckland will be the first port in New Zealand to automate its container terminal.
-You can read more about that work here.
+Work is ongoing and due to be completed in the first half of 2022.

 Car Handling Building